Austinsways/data_structures_tutorial/Set_tutorial/Set.md

 A set has the following functions/methods and efficiencys:
     .add(value)
         adds a value to the set
         O(1) efficiency, places a value at its given hash .remove(value)
         removes the value given from the set
         O(1) efficiency, removes the value using its hash, no ittertion or shifting elements .member(value)
-        finds out if an value is in a set
+        finds out if a value is in a set
         O(1) efficiency, checks the hash of the item for its presence the python representation of this is the statement of : if value in my_set